-- Storehouse of resources: Mountains are the storehouse of natural resources.
+- A storehouse of resources: Mountains are the storehouse of natural resources.
 Large resources of minerals like petroleum, coal, limestone are found in mountains.
 The mountains are the main source of timber, lac, medical herbs, etc.

 - Generation of hydro-electricity: Hydro-electricity is mainly generated from the waters of perennial rivers in the mountains.

-- Abundant source of water: Perennial rivers arising in the snow fed or heavily rain-fed mountains are one of the important sources of water.
+- An abundant source of water: Perennial rivers arising in the snow-fed or heavily rain-fed mountains are one of the important sources of water.
 They help in promoting the irrigation and provide water for many other purposes.

 - Formation of fertile plains: The rivers that originate from the high mountain ranges bring silt along with water to the lower valleys.
 This helps in the formation of fertile plains and further the expansion of agriculture and related activities.